wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 	![Azure Local Git Respository](./media/web-sites-create-web-app-using-vscode/15-azure-localrepository.png)

-8. If you have not previously set up deployment credentials for publishing a web app or other Azure Web App, set them up now:
+8. If you have not previously set up deployment credentials for publishing a web app or other App Service app, set them up now:

 	* Click **Settings** > **Deployment credentials**.
 The **Set deployment credentials** blade will be displayed.